-Born on March 13, 1991, Tristan Thompson is a Canadian-American professional basketball player who plays in the National Basketball Association (NBA) with the Sacramento Kings.
+Tristan Thompson is a Canadian-American professional basketball player who last played for the Chicago Bulls in the National Basketball Association (NBA).
+All through his NBA Career he has played for the Boston Celtics, Sacramento Kings, Cleveland Cavaliers and Indiana Pacers.
+He was with the Cavaliers squad when they won the 2016 NBA Championship and was selected by the Cavaliers as the fourth overall choice in the 2011 NBA Draft.
 For his high school freshman year, Thompson attended St. Marguerite d'Youville Secondary School in Brampton, and then eventually decided to attend Saint Benedict's Preparatory School in Newark, New Jersey for his sophomore year.
 He only played one season of college basketball for the University of Texas’ Longhorns, and then declared for the NBA draft.
-In the 2011 NBA draft, he was selected fourth overall by the Cleveland Cavaliers.
-Thompson plays for the Canadian national team.
-In 2016, Thompson won an NBA championship with the Cavaliers.
-After playing nine seasons with the Cavaliers, and one season with the Boston Celtics, he was involved in a 3 team trade sending him to the Sacramento Kings.
+Thompson also plays for the Canadian national team.

 Tristan Thompson’s Salary

 Tristan Thompson last played for the Chicago Bulls in 2022.
 The predicted salary for Thompson in 2023 is $9.7 million.
 His primary sources of revenue come from his playing career with the Canadian National Basketball Team, the NBA, and endorsement deals.